RationalAsh/biorobotics-lab-nus/content/publication/Enhancingperioperativetransferof2017Hwan/index.md

 ---
 # {
 #     "booktitle": "2017 {IEEE} International Conference on Cybernetics and Intelligent Systems ({CIS}) and {IEEE} Conference on Robotics,  Automation and Mechatronics ({RAM})",
-#     "title": "Enhancing perioperative transfer of special needs children with the I-{MOVE}",
+#     "title": "Enhancing perioperative transfer of special needs children with the I-MOVE",
 #     "author": "Hwan Ing Hee and Kavitha Raghavan and Aloysius Tan and Kiang Loong Ng and Manolo Sta Cruz and Haoyong Yu",
 #     "publisher": "{IEEE}",
 #     "month": "November",